Enedis

 Publication info

-| Publication status | Aiming for publication in the first semester of 2026 |
+| Publication status | Published |

 | Access type | Open |